awai5an5er/HK-Solutions/README.md

 )}

 This dynamic Service Page renders content based on the URL parameter using the findService helper function.
-It pulls service-specific data-such as banner, headings, descriptions, features, and "Why Choose Us" items-and uses reusable components (Hero, HowItWorks, InstallationProcess, Testimonials, CtaBanner Features, FAQ ) to build a complete, structured layout.
+It pulls service-specific data such as banner, headings, descriptions, features, and "Why Choose Us" items and uses reusable components (Hero, HowItWorks, InstallationProcess, Testimonials, CtaBanner Features, FAQ ) to build a complete, structured layout.

 The page also includes generateMetadata, ensuring each service receives unique SEO titles and descriptions.
 This implementation keeps the Services section fully scalable, SEO-friendly, and efficiently organized.